ignite/cli/docs/kb/config.md

     keyring-backend: "os"
 ```

-## `host`
+## host

-Configuration of host names and ports for processes started by Starport:
+Configuration of host names and ports for processes started by Starport.

 **host example**